NanoFlow: Towards Optimal Large Language Model Serving Throughput

-\subsection{Key factors of serving throughput}
+\subsection{Key Factors of Serving Throughput}

-In this paper, we define throughput as the \emph{total throughput} of LLM serving, which is the number of tokens processed per second by both the prefill and the decode phases.
-Although there are other types of throughput metrics~\cite{orca,vllm}, like decoding throughput and requests per second (RPS), these can be easily derived from the total throughput, as shown later.
+We define throughput as the \emph{total throughput} of serving, which is the number of tokens processed per second by both prefill and decode phases.
+Throughput is affected by hardware properties, model configuration, user queries, and batch size.